sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 ## Unit 5: Notebooks

-**Learning goals:** Understand the Notebooks functionality and how to use it to share information with colleagues.
+**Learning goals:** After this unit, users will understand the functionality of Notebooks and how to use them to share information with colleagues.

 ### What are notebooks?

 Our notebooks functionality is inspired by Jupyter notebooks—it's a great way to share code with your colleagues.

 *Open up a notebook.
-Up to you what you want to use, but https://demo.sourcegraph.com/notebooks/Tm90ZWJvb2s6Nzg= is a nice one if you don't have a go-to.
+Up to you what you want to use, but this one on [Actor propagation](https://demo.sourcegraph.com/notebooks/Tm90ZWJvb2s6Nzg=) is a nice one if you don't have a go-to.
 Modify the talk track if you pick a different demo, but hit the same general points.*

 ### What do you use notebooks for?